 We all know that short-term title loans can be a great way to acquire some quick cash if you don’t have the best credit.
-The only requirements are a valid driver’s license and a vehicle that’s titled in your name.
+The only requirements are often a valid driver’s license and a vehicle that’s fully paid off and titled in your name.
 There are several other considerations to make, including the interest rate and terms of the loan, as well as any state regulations that may apply.

 Depending on your state, or county, or even the town, the main laws governing title loans can differ.
 These rules also decide what the lender can do in case of a defaulted payment.
 Some states restrict interest rates that may be charged, while others don’t.
 It is important to know all the federal and state laws that apply to you.
 It is also important to understand what laws apply to lenders, so that you may avoid being taken advantage of.

 There are no federal laws regulating title loans online, each state is in charge of regulating its own industry.
 However, these loans are being discussed in detail at the federal level these days.
 The Consumer Bureau for Financial Protection is involved and making new plans – not to make title loans illegal, but to discuss new laws to ensure that lenders are lending only to borrowers who have the capacity to repay the loan.
 There are also proposals to mandate lenders report periodically to a federal agency.
 These rules would be put in place in order to ensure that fair lending practices can be enforced, protecting borrowers from predatory lending.

 Title loans are legal in Alabama, and there is no regulation on the amount that a consumer may borrow.
 Loan terms should be more than ten days, with a maximum term of one month.
 The rate of interest chargeable by the lenders is up to 25 percent per month.
 These regulations are all established by Alabama state law.